 Bring a tool to get sharpened and a demo on how to use the Tormek grinding system.

-Pyrography machines a couple were available to encourage participation.
+Pyrography machines we had a couple available to encourage participation.

 The turner of the year was Greg Keenan who was presented with the John Owen memorial trophy the intermediate prize was won by Rachael Collard and the novice prize by Rebecca Durbin.